 How a Dental Crown Can Help

 A dental crown may be the ideal solution to cracked teeth.
 It can cover your teeth and prevent you from losing them.
 Without a crown, your cracked tooth may not be able to withstand chewing pressure.
 Here at River Dental Spa, we ensure our crowns look natural and match your teeth to a tee.
-We are pleased to offer CEREC same day crowns to make the process easy and convenient.

 Contact River Run Dental Spa